-This guidance covers the process for applying for a Certificate of Pharmaceutical Product (CPP) if the UK leaves the EU without a deal.
+Applying for a Certificate of Pharmaceutical Product (CPP) if there's a no-deal Brexit.

 Stay up to date

 The UK is leaving the EU.
 This page tells you how to prepare for Brexit and will be updated if anything changes.